MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

     SCREEN SHOT GOES HERE

-11. Make sure the following roles are not selected:
+11. Make sure that the following roles are not selected:

     - Remote Assist - App User (with Assets)
     - Remote Assist - Administrator
     - Field Service - Administrator
     - Field Service - Dispatcher
     - Field Service - Resource

+    SCREEN SHOT GOES HERE

     > [!NOTE]
     > Because the default role does not have access to assets, if there are any users that you DO want to have access to assets, you must assign them the **Remote Assist – App User (with Assets)** role.
 You must do this for each user across each environment.

-    SCREEN SHOT GOES HERE

 NOTE- Verify that the user can access the desired resources and can’t access assets before handing the account to the end user.